 No model is perfect, and WattTime expects to keep improving its models as new information and techniques become available.
 Our approach is to never stray from the fundamental accuracy and reliability of peer-reviewed empirical marginal emissions analysis techniques, but to constantly improve the precision, granularity, and feature set of such models to enable ever-greater emissions reductions.

 The method for determining marginal emissions rates builds on the approach summarized in these academic papers, including one written by our founder, Gavin McCormick.
 Additionally, RMI conducted further validation of this work.

 Location, Location, Location: The Variable Value of Renewable Energy and Demand-Side Efficiency Resources

 Spatial and Temporal Heterogeneity of Marginal Emissions: Implications for Electric Cars and Other Electricity-Shifting Policies

 Marginal Emissions Factors for the U.S. Electricity System

 Applications in Research

-WattTime’s data has been used in academic research to evaluate the emissions reduction potential of different strategies.
+WattTime’s data has been used in academic and applied research to evaluate the emissions reduction potential and real-world impacts for various devices and strategies.